۞

 < random >

 ۞ They ask thee, (O Muhammad), of new moons, say: They are fixed seasons for mankind and for the pilgrimage.
 It is not righteousness that ye go to houses by the backs thereof (as do the idolaters at certain seasons), but the righteous man is he who wardeth off (evil).
 So go to houses by the gates thereof, and observe your duty to Allah, that ye may be successful.
-189 And fight in the way of Allah those who fight you, and transgress not; verily Allah loveth not the transgressors 190 And slay them wherever ye find them, and drive them out of the places whence they drove you out, for persecution is worse than slaughter.
-And fight not with them at the Inviolable Place of Worship until they first attack you there, but if they attack you (there) then slay them.
-Such is the reward of disbelievers.
-191 But if they cease, Allah is Oft-forgiving, Most Merciful.
+189 And fight in the way of Allah with those who fight with you, and do not exceed the limits, surely Allah does not love those who exceed the limits.
+190 And fight those (who fight you) wheresoever you find them, and expel them from the place they had turned you out from.
+Oppression is worse than killing.
+Do not fight them by the Holy Mosque unless they fight you there.
+If they do, then slay them: Such is the requital for unbelievers.
+191 And if they cease, then indeed, Allah is Forgiving and Merciful.
 192 Fight them until there is no [more] fitnah and [until] worship is [acknowledged to be] for Allah.
 But if they cease, then there is to be no aggression except against the oppressors.
-193 (Fighting during) the holy month (if the sanctity) of the holy month (is violated) is (just) retribution.
-So if you are oppressed, oppress those who oppress you to the same degree, and fear God, and know that God is with those who are pious and follow the right path.
-194 Spend for God's cause: do not cast yourselves into destruction by your own hands.
-Do good, God loves the doers of good.
-195 When you make up your mind to perform Hajj and `Umrah, accomplish these to please Allah.
-But if you are hemmed in somewhere, then offer to Allah whatever sacrifice you can afford.
-And do not shave your heads until the sacrifice reaches its place.
-But whoever among you is sick or has an ailment of the head and has his head shaved shall atone for this either by fasting or by alms-giving or by offering a sacrifice However, when you are secure (and you reach Makkah before the Hajj season begins), whoever takes advantage of this opportunity to perform `Umrah shall offer the sacrifice that he can afford.
-But if he cannot afford a sacrifice, he shall fast three days during the Hajj season and seven days after reaching home, that is, ten days in all.
-This concession is only for those whose homes are not near the Masjid Haram, refrain from transgressing these Commandments of Allah and know it well that Allah is very severe in punishment.
+193 The sacred month for the sacred month, and respect in lieu of respect; harm the one who harms you, to the extent as he did and keep fearing Allah, and know well that Allah is with the pious.
+194 And spend in the way of Allah and cast not yourselves to perdition with your own hands, and do good (to others); surely Allah loves the doers of good.
+195 AND PERFORM the pilgrimage and the pious visit [to Mecca] in honour of God; and if you are held back, give instead whatever offering you can easily afford.
+And do not shave your heads until the offering has been sacrificed; but he from among you who is ill or suffers from an ailment of the head shall redeem himself by fasting, or alms, or [any other] act of worship.
+And if you are hale and secure, then he who takes advantage of a pious visit before the [time of] pilgrimage shall give whatever offering he can easily afford; whereas he who cannot afford it shall fast for three days during the pilgrimage and for seven days after your return: that is, ten full [days].
+All this relates to him who does not live near the Inviolable House of Worship.
+And remain conscious of God, and know that God is severe in retribution.
 196

 ۞